Hustler (magazine): Controversy and criticism

 In 1984, conservative academic Judith Reisman received a grant from the Department of Justice to complete a study at American University concerning the cartoons of Playboy, Penthouse, and Hustler, specifically the sexual depictions of minors in these cartoons.
 She finished the study in 1986 and found that, on average, the number of times per issue that Hustler referred to children, crime, and violence was 46.

 Reisman published a nearly 1,600-page report of her findings condemning the sexual depictions of children in pornographic magazines, but her work was met with criticism from her peers.
-An American University professor, Dr. Myra Sadker, said that she was "very dismayed about the quality of office management and the nature of the research that was going on."
+An American University professor, Myra Sadker, said that she was "very dismayed about the quality of office management and the nature of the research that was going on."
 Many fellow academics have disputed the neutrality of the research.
-Avedon Carol, a sex crime researcher and author, said that Reisman's study was a "scientific disaster, riddled with researcher bias."Hustler's chief cartoon artist Dwaine Tinsley was arrested on May 18, 1989, after being accused by his 18-year-old daughter Allison of molesting her since she was thirteen years old.
+Avedon Carol, a sex crime researcher and author, said that Reisman's study was a "scientific disaster, riddled with researcher bias."

+Hustler's chief cartoon artist Dwaine Tinsley was arrested on 18 May 1989, after being accused by his 18-year-old daughter Allison of molesting her since she was thirteen years old.
 According to court records, he allegedly told his coworkers, "You can't write about this stuff all the time if you don't experience it."
 Tinsley was found guilty of five counts of child molestation and sentenced to six years in prison although he only spent 23 months behind bars.
-Tinsley was the artist behind the regular "Chester the Molester" series, which ran from 1976 to 1989.
+Tinsley was the artist behind the magazine's regular Chester the Molester series, which was printed in the magazine from 1976 to 1989.

-In a 2012 issue of Hustler, S.E.
-Cupp, a conservative commentator, was photoshopped and depicted as explicitly performing oral sex.
+In a 2012 issue of Hustler, S. E. Cupp, a conservative commentator, was photoshopped and depicted as explicitly performing oral sex.
 The article describes Cupp as a "lovely young lady who read too much Ayn Rand in high school and ended up joining the dark side...
 But her hotness is diminished when she espouses dumb ideas like defunding Planned Parenthood."
 Despite having a disclaimer that the photo was not real, the photograph horrified Cupp, knowing that "this photo will be out there forever."
 Flynt's response was that the photoshopped image was meant to be satirical: "I'm able to publish this because of the Supreme Court case I won in 1984, Flynt V. Falwell."
 Cupp did not pursue either Flynt or the magazine because of "free speech".
-Cupp ultimately chose to "express a little gratitude for Hustler," saying: "I’m completely serious here—there is an accompanying sidebar to this story, in which they lay out why they did this to me.
-It’s under a hundred words, and in that paragraph they say, ‘S.E.
-Cupp, she’s lovely, she’s smart, she’s fine, but she happens to be a crazy conservative who is pro-life and wants to defund Planned Parenthood.
-And for that, she deserves a phallus in her mouth.’
-That is essentially what they're saying, and I have to commend that as being incredibly honest.”
+Cupp ultimately chose to "express a little gratitude for Hustler," saying: "I'm completely serious here—there is an accompanying sidebar to this story, in which they lay out why they did this to me.
+It's under a hundred words, and in that paragraph they say, 'S.E.
+Cupp, she's lovely, she's smart, she's fine, but she happens to be a crazy conservative who is pro-life and wants to defund Planned Parenthood.
+And for that, she deserves a phallus in her mouth.'
+That is essentially what they're saying, and I have to commend that as being incredibly honest."